QuentinBultinck/RetroAchievements/RAscripts/PSP/ShadowOfDestiny/README.md

 | :trophy: <b>_title_</b><br><i>_a_templateID_</i> | _explanation_ | _unlockCriteria_ |

 ### Footnotes
+#### Measured achievement<sup>1</sup>
-+ Measured achievement<sup>2</sup> => Once the measured popups is shown, complete the rest of the achievement in the same session, otherwise you may have to restart the chapter.
++ Once the measured popups is shown, complete the rest of the achievement in the same session, otherwise you may have to restart the chapter.
+#### Triggered achievement<sup>2</sup>
-+ Triggered achievement<sup>2</sup> => Once the triggered popup is shown, complete the achievement in the same session, otherwise you may have to restart the chapter.
++ Once the triggered popup is shown, complete the achievement in the same session, otherwise you may have to restart the chapter.